-The piazza is located between Trento’s main train station and Trento Grand Hotel, which was where we stayed.
+The piazza is located between Trento’s main train station and Grand Hotel Trento, which was where we stayed.
 Inside the gardens, there is also a small coffee shop for drinks and casual snacks.
-Sitting in one of the benches is what to do in Trento if you are after some relaxation.
+Sitting on one of the benches is what to do in Trento if you are after some relaxation.

 On a clear day, take the cable car and climb up to Sardagna for a full view of Trento and the Bondone mountain up close.

 It takes a few minutes to go up and gradually the view of the city and the mountains unfolding both sides is very beautiful.
 Once up in Sardagna, known as Trento’s panoramic terrace, you can have a walk around the little village, the natural path that keeps going up on the hill and once there, a coffee or lunch.

 Sardagna is some 600 meters from sea level.
 When the cable car is going up it seems going right in the mountains.
 So if you high altitudes make you dizzy, you probably shouldn’t do it.

 Address: From the main train station you head towards Piazza Da Vinci and the Adige river.
 On the Lung’Adige Monte Grappa, right before Ponte San Lorenzo bridge, you will find the cable car station close to a bar.

 Fee: If you have the Trentino Guest Card, the fee to go up is included, otherwise a normal bus ticket will do.

 Take a day trip